What is Diabetes?

 - Coma or collapse if ketoacidosis develops

 If you notice any of these signs in your pet, please get them checked by your vet.

 Diabetes can occur in all animals but is more common with:

-- Obesity, especially in cats (visit this link if you need help reducing your pet’s weight)
+- Obesity and inactivity, especially in cats (visit this link if you need help reducing your pet’s weight)

 - Certain medications (eg cortisone)